 If you need Chooser-type software to run a printer on an old Mac, try The Mac Driver Museum, a repository for orphaned/classic drivers to maintain the usefulness of Classic Macs.
-Click on any of the links to get to a navigation page.

 What printers will work on a Mac SE with System 7 and 4MB of ram?
 I am trying to find an old black and white printer for less than $150.
 Any ideas?ANSWER 1: I have an HP DeskWriter 540 and a QMS 420 laser PostScript hooked up via LocalTalk to my Mac SE and a Performa 637.
 Both are working with the SE very well, although the PostScript printer is faster than the DeskWriter 540 with the SE.